noe-gif/React-Native-Dating-app/README.md

-**MBTFY** could be released as open source software under the [GPL v3](https://opensource.org/licenses/gpl-3.0.html) license, see the [LICENSE](./LICENSE) file in the project root for the full license text.
+**MBTFY** could be released as open source software under the [GPL v3](https://opensource.org/licenses/gpl-3.0.html) license, see the [LICENSE](./LICENSE) file in the project root for the full license text

 [react-navigation]: https://reactnavigation.org/docs/getting-started/
 [moti]: https://moti.fyi/